-You may be keener than your dog on giving them a bath – especially if your dog has been rolling around in something unpleasant outside.
+You may be keener than your dog when it comes to bath time – especially if they’ve been rolling around in something unpleasant outside.
 But to make life easier for you both, there are a few things you can do to make the experience as pleasant as possible.

 - Choose the best location for bathing your dog.
 A bathtub is usually easiest, but if you have a very small dog, it may be more comfortable for you both to use a bowl or sink.
 If your dog has long hair, be warned this may clog the drain.

-- Make sure you comb or brush them first.
-This will help to remove any loose hairs and tangles which are harder to deal with when wet.
+- Make sure you comb or brush your dog first.
+This will help to remove any loose hairs and tangles, which are harder to deal with when wet.
 Many dogs love being brushed as a treat, which can help to relax them too.

 - Put on an apron or some old clothes.
 Chances are, you’re going to get wet!

 - Place a non-slip mat into the bath (particularly if you have a large dog) to prevent either you or your dog slipping as you lift them in and out.

 - Run some warm water into the bath or sink.
 Cold water is no fun for dogs (imagine having a cold bath yourself!) but you don’t want it too hot, either.